Local Exchange-Correlation Potentials by Density Inversion in Solids: Abstract

 \section{Abstract}

 Following Hollins \textit{et al.} [J. Phys.: Condens.
-Matter \textbf{29}, 04LT01 (2017)], we invert the electronic ground state densities for various semiconducting and insulating solids calculated using several density functional approximations within the generalised Kohn-Sham (GKS) scheme, Hartree-Fock (HF) theory and the LDA+$U$ method, and benchmark against standard (semi-)local functionals.
-The band structures from the resulting {\em local exchange-correlation} (LXC) Kohn-Sham potential for these densities are then compared with the band structures of the original GKS method.
-We find the LXC potential obtained from the HF density systematically predicts band gaps in good agreement with experiment, even in strongly correlated transition metal monoxides (TMOs).
-Furthermore, we find that the HSE06 and PBE0 hybrid functionals yield similar densities and LXC potentials, and in weakly correlated systems, these potentials are similar to PBE.
-For LDA+$U$ densities, the LXC potential effectively reverses the flattening of bands caused by over-localisation by a large Hubbard-$U$ value, while for meta-GGAs, we find only small differences between the GKS and LXC results demonstrating that the non-locality of meta-GGAs is weak.
+Matter \textbf{29}, 04LT01 (2017)], we invert the electronic ground state densities for various semiconducting and insulating solids calculated using several density functional approximations within the generalised Kohn-Sham (GKS) scheme, which includes Hartree-Fock (HF) theory, hybrid schemes and the LDA+$U$ method.
+To appraise the role of locality vs non-locality in the effective KS/GKS potential, the band structures from the resulting {\em local exchange-correlation} (LXC) Kohn-Sham potential are then compared with the band structures of the original GKS method.
+We find the LXC potential obtained from the HF density systematically predicts band gaps in good agreement with experiment, including for strongly correlated transition metal monoxides (TMOs).
+Furthermore, we find that the HSE06 and PBE0 hybrid functionals yield similar densities and LXC potentials to each other.
+In weakly correlated systems, these potentials are also similar to PBE.
+For LDA+$U$ densities, the LXC potential partly reverses the excessive flattening of bands caused by too-large Hubbard $U$ values.
+For meta-GGAs, we find only small differences between the GKS and LXC results, demonstrating that the non-locality of meta-GGAs is weak.